Ray (Ray Terrill): Justice League

 Ray's adventures continue, bringing him to battle with villains such as Brimstone, Neron, and Vandal Savage.
 Following the death of Superman, Ray is recruited into the Justice League for roughly a year of service.
 During this time, Ray has a brief romance with Black Canary.
 His tenure with the League takes place as the team was split into different factions, one led by Wonder Woman who consistently deferred to the team's United Nations mandate and the other, more hotheaded Captain Atom.
-Ray was present when fellow League member Ice was killed by the Overlord, prompting a number of member departures and signifying the end of the League operating closely with the U.N.
+Ray was present when fellow League member Ice was killed by the Overmaster, prompting a number of member departures and signifying the end of the League operating closely with the U.N.
 Ray is then asked to join the ranks of Justice League Task Force, led by Martian Manhunter.
 With the Task Force he shared a number of adventures, including repeated tangling with Savage.
 Ray eventually began to view fellow Task Force members Gypsy and Triumph as a family and viewed Martian Manhunter in more of a fatherly role than his actual father.
 This was complicated by Triumph's frequent conflicts for leadership with the Manhunter.
 Though Ray's own issues (as shown within his solo series, which ran concurrently with Justice League Task Force) caused him to leave the team, he would eventually leave to aid them in their last off-world mission to help the robot L-Ron, who was then inhabiting Despero's body.
 The last adventure of Justice League Task Force involved their traveling to the center of the Earth and into Skartaris, world of the Warlord.
 Ray's body was taken over by a mystic and used against the team until he was freed by his friends.